moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 2) local (need access to room on campus)

 :::note
-For information on how to use MoLöwe on campus, see chapter "Working on Campus" of the MoLöwe Manual
+For information on how to use MoLöwe on campus, see chapter "Working on Campus" of the MoLöwe Booklet.
 :::

 ---